Sneeze Achiu: National Football League

-In during their 1927 season, Achiu began playing for the now-defunct Dayton Triangles in the National Football League (NFL), making him the first person of Asian heritage to play in the league as well as the first of Hawaiian descent.
+During their 1927 season, Achiu began playing for the now-defunct Dayton Triangles in the National Football League (NFL).
+He was the first person of Asian heritage to play in the league, as well as the first of Hawaiian descent.
 Achiu started three games and played in seven of the eight season matches.
-The season was a disaster for the Triangles, losing six games and tying one.
+The Triangles won one game, lost six, and tied another.
 The following season, Achiu played four games, starting two.
-The 1928 season was even worse for the Triangles, who lost all seven games of the season.
+The following season, the Triangles lost all seven games of the season.

-During his tenure both in college and the NFL, Achiu was primarily used as a halfback and defensive back, though he played over half a dozen different positions, including kicker, punter, return specialist, wingback, and end.
+During his tenure both in college and the NFL, Achiu was primarily used as a halfback and defensive back.
+He played over half a dozen other positions though, including kicker, punter, return specialist, wingback, and end.